-- Install module wiring in accordance with the job drawings and appropriate wiring diagrams. - All wiring to the IDP-Zone-6 is done via terminal blocks.
-In order to properly make electrical connections strip approximately 0.25" of insulation from the end of wire, sliding the bare end of the wire under the clamping plate screw. - Set the address on the modules per the job drawing.
-Use the rotary code switches to set the address of the first module between 01 and 94 (or 01 and 154 for panels that support 159 addresses).
+- Install module wiring in accordance with the job drawings and appropriate wiring diagrams. - All wiring to the MMI-6SF is done via terminal blocks.
+In order to properly make electrical connections strip approximately 0.25" of insulation from the end of wire, sliding the bare end of the wire under the clamping plate screw. - 3.
+Set the address on the modules per the job drawing.
+Use the rotary code switches to set the address of the first module (between 01 and 154).
 In Class B operation, the remaining modules are automatically assigned to the next five higher addresses.
 For example, if the base address switch is set to 28, the next five modules will be addressed to 29, 30, 31, 32 and 33.

-The module is shipped in Class B position, remove shunts for Class A. When operating in Class A, alternate modules are paired together (+0/+1, +2/+3,+4/+5), resulting in a total of three modules.
+The module is shipped in Class B position, remove shunts for Class A. When operating in Class A, alternate modules are paired together (+0/+1, +2/+3, +4/+5), resulting in a total of three modules.
 For example, if the base address switch is set to 28, then 30 and 32 will be automatically assigned to the modules while 29, 31 and 33 are available to be used for other modules on the SLC.
-For Class A and B operation, DO NOT set the lowest address above 94 (or 154 for panels which support 159 addresses), as the other modules will be assigned to nonexistent addresses.
+For Class A and B operation, DO NOT set the lowest address above 154, as the other modules will be assigned to nonexistent addresses.